Unions, intersections and a one-shot quantum joint typicality lemma: Introduction

 \subsection{One-shot inner bound for the classical MAC}

-Let us illustrate the need for an intersection argument together with a joint typicality lemma by considering the problem of proving inner bounds for arguably the simplest multiterminal communication channel viz. the multiple access channel (MAC) (see Figure~\ref{fig:CMAC}).
+Let us illustrate the need for an intersection argument together with a joint typicality lemma by considering the problem of proving inner bounds for arguably the simplest multiterminal communication channel viz. the multiple access channel (MAC) (see Fig.~\ref{fig:CMAC}).
 We consider the one-shot classical setting.

-There are two senders Alice and Bob who would like to send messages $m_1 \in [2^{R_1}]$, $m_2 \in 2^{R_2}$ to a receiver Charlie.
-There is a communication channel $\chan$ with two inputs and one output called the two sender one receiver MAC connecting Alice and Bob to Charlie.
+There are two senders Alice and Bob who would like to send messages $m_1 \in [2^{R_1}]$, $m_2 \in 2^{R_2}$, respectively to a receiver Charlie.
+There is a communication channel $\chan$ with two inputs and one output called the two-sender one-receiver MAC connecting Alice and Bob to Charlie.
 The two input alphabets of $\chan$ will be denoted by $\cX$, $\cY$ and the output alphabet by $\cZ$.
 Let $0 \leq \epsilon \leq 1$.
 On getting message $m_1$, Alice encodes it as a letter $x(m_1) \in \cX$ and feeds it to her channel input.
 Similarly on getting message $m_2$, Bob encodes it as a letter $y(m_2) \in \cY$ and feeds it to his channel input.
 The channel $\chan$ outputs a letter $z \in \cZ$ according to the channel probability distribution $p(z | x(m_1), y(m_2))$.
 Charlie now has to try and guess the message pair $(m_1, m_2)$ from the channel output.
-We require that the probability of Charlie's decoding error averaged over the channel behaviour as well as over the uniform distribution on the set of message pairs $(m_1, m_2) \in [2^{R_1}] \times [2^{R_2}]$ is at most $\epsilon$.
+We require that the probability of Charlie's decoding error, where the probability arises both from Charlie's measurement as well as classically averaging over the uniform distribution on the set of message pairs $(m_1, m_2) \in [2^{R_1}] \times [2^{R_2}]$, is at most $\epsilon$.

 Consider the following randomised construction of a codebook $\cC$ for Alice and Bob.
 Fix probability distributions $p(x)$, $p(y)$ on sets $\cX$, $\cY$.
 For $m_1 \in [2^{R_1}]$, choose $x(m_1) \in \cX$ independently according to $p(x)$.
 Similarly for $m_2 \in [2^{R_2}]$, choose $y(m_2) \in \cY$ independently according to $p(y)$.